-- 3. In the Strategy list, select one of the following the inheritance strategies:

 - A single table (default)

 - Joined table

 - One table per class

 - 4. Use the following table to complete the remaining fields on the tab.
-See "Inheritance information" on page 4-7 for additional details.
+See "Inheritance information" on page 4-10 for additional details.

 Property Description Default Discriminator Column Name of the discriminator column when using a Single or Joined inheritance strategy.
 This field corresponds to the @DiscriminatorColumn annotation.
 Discriminator Type Set the discriminator type to Char or Integer (instead of its default: String).
 The Discriminator Value must conform to this type.
 String Discriminator Value Specify the discriminator value used to differentiate an entity in this inheritance hierarchy.
 The value must conform to the specified Discriminator Type .
 This field corresponds to the @DiscriminatorValue annotation.
-Override Default Use this field to specify custom primary key join columns.
+Override Default Use this field to specify custom primar columns.
 This field corresponds to the @PrimaryKeyJoinClumn annotation.